north3221/AAGateWayWiFi/README.md

   Full just shows it all in ui (ui only updates when app is open), and info just shows the key elements on screen.
 * The setting control wifi means the app will turn on wifi when the slave is powered and turn it off after its has no power.
   The app only waits for wifi connection, not specifically your master, hence make sure only one wifi set up
-* Alternate usb toggle is if the standard one doesn't work (see later)
+* Alternative usb toggle is if the standard one doesn't work (see later)

 First time you try connecting you will need to allowed root access (TODO add prompt at startup)
 NB it wont ask till connected to car and wifi